vippsas/vipps-report-api/api-guide/settlement.md

 #### Account diagram

-To correctly model these complicating factors we can use the following *account diagram*:
+To correctly model these complicating factors, we can use the following *account diagram*:
 ![illustration of all accounts](../images/account-diagram.png)

 Note that:

-* When sales (captures) happen the balance of `/funds` account is increased.
+* When sales (captures) happen, the balance of `/funds` account is increased.
   Refunds decrease the balance of `/funds`.
-* As fees are charged throughout the day they are deducted from the `/fees` account.
+* As fees are charged throughout the day, they are deducted from the `/fees` account.
 * Fees are *settled* in one of two ways:
-  * i) They are either transferred from `/funds` to `/fees` ...
+  * i) They are transferred from `/funds` to `/fees`, or
-  * ii) ...or they are invoiced from the merchant
+  * ii) They are invoiced from the merchant
 * Periodically, `/funds` is packaged/batched and scheduled for payout.
   This is indicated in the figure with a transfer to the `/payouts` account, where money is waiting to be paid out.